 Sihanoukville is easy to get through from Siem Reap.
 This place is all about beautiful, luxurious resorts and less crowded beaches.
 Its famous beaches include- Victory Beach, Otres Beach, Sokha Beach and so on.

 While visiting Bolivia, the Indian Nationals are provided with Visa on Arrival.
-A South American country, Bolivia is a beautiful land comprising of small mountains and of course the largest navigable river of the world- Titicaca.
+A South American country, Bolivia is a beautiful land comprising of small mountains and of course the largest navigable river in the world- Titicaca.
 Bolivia is a paradise for food lovers and culture aficionados.
 Right from its coffee to its indigenous people, its dangerous roads to its many birds and snakes, the country is a thorough roller-coaster ride.

 Visa: Indian nationals with an invitation letter from Bolivia can get a Visa on Arrival that is valid for 90 days.
 The fee could be around 100USD.
 Your passport should be valid for a minimum of 6 months and a recent photograph is imperative too.